 Even if otherwise permissible under applicable conflict of interest laws and/or Board policy, Board members should avoid participating in Retirement System matters in which a close relation of the Board member has a personal, managerial or substantial financial interest.
 A "close relation" is defined as a spouse, mutual financial dependent, significant other or person in an intimate relationship; a child, parent, sibling (including in-laws and steprelations), grandparent or grandchild, niece or nephew, aunt, uncle or cousin.
 A "substantial financial interest" exists if the personal financial effect of the system matter on the close relation would be \$250 or more in a 12-month period and that effect is particular to the close relation as opposed to affecting a much larger group.
-For example, under this policy, a Board member would not be precluded from participating in a decision to recommend legislation that would increase the percentage amount of a cost-of-living adjustment paid to all retirees even if the Board members' mother would receive this increase along with all other retirees.
-However, if the Board members' mother files an appeal that contends that her specific cost-of-living adjustment had been calculated incorrectly by the system, under this policy the Board member would be precluded from participating in the decision regarding this appeal.
+For example, under this policy, a Board member would not be precluded from participating in a decision to recommend legislation that would increase the percentage amount of a cost-of-living adjustment paid to all retirees.
+However, if the Board members' mother files an appeal that contends that her specific costof-living adjustment had been calculated incorrectly by the system, under this policy the Board member would be precluded from participating in the decision regarding this appeal.